 DIY or Prefab

 If you are going to file your slots, you will need the tools to do it and some skill with the saw.
-You can do it; it’s just a little harder, and you might ruin a few nuts getting it right.
+You can do it, but it’s just a little harder, and you might ruin a few nuts getting it right.

 Once we start talking about density and weight, we are talking about a much more subjective trait that a nut might exhibit.
 The thinking is that if you take two nuts of equal hardness but different weights, they will sound different.
 Density will affect durability.

 Bone is one of the most popular replacement nut materials and is the favorite among many discriminating guitarists.
 Bone is very hard, yet it is easy to shape.
-It’s resistant to wear and produces a bright but not harsh guitar tone.
+It’s resistant to wear and produces a bright tone, without it becoming too harsh-sounding.